yokoffing/filterlists/README.md

 For sites with heavy ad-injection, like YouTube, you will need to open uBOL's popup panel and choose **Complete** to block unwanted content.

+To change the filtering level for a specific site:

+1. Navigate to the site (if you haven't already).
-To do this, [open uBOL's popup panel](https://github.com/uBlockOrigin/uBOL-home?tab=readme-ov-file#ubo-lite:~:text=To%20grant%20extended%20permissions%20on%20a%20given%20site%2C%20open%20the%20popup%20panel) on the site you're on and and set the filtering mode to **Complete**.
+2. Open uBOL's [popup panel](https://github.com/uBlockOrigin/uBOL-home?tab=readme-ov-file#ubo-lite:~:text=To%20grant%20extended%20permissions%20on%20a%20given%20site%2C%20open%20the%20popup%20panel) on the site you're on.
+3. Set the filtering mode to **Complete**.
+4. The page will refresh and the changes will automatically take effect.

 You can also lower the filtering mode for a site by moving the slider to **Basic** or **No Filtering**.